-Plate 1 - Topographic aerial view of Apollo Hill, 2023 nominal constraining pit shell boundary and drill pads (looking North); photograph taken on May 18, 2023
+Plate 1 - Topographic aerial view of Apollo Hill, 2025 nominal constraining pit shell boundary and drill pads (looking North); photograph taken on 18 May 2023.

-Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce that it has completed an updated Mineral Resource estimate for the Apollo Hill gold deposit at its 100%-owned Apollo Hill Gold Project near Leonora in the Western Australian Goldfields.
+Saturn Metals Limited (ASX:STN) ("Saturn", "the Company") is pleased to announce that it has completed an updated Mineral Resource estimate for the Apollo Hill gold deposit at its 100%-owned Apollo Hill Gold Project located near Leonora in the Western Australian Goldfields.

-The upgraded Mineral Resource (Figure 1 and 2, and Table 1) totals 105 Mt at 0.54 g/t Au for 1,839,000 oz.
+The upgraded Mineral Resource (Figure 1 and 2, and Table 1) totals 118.7 Mt at 0.53 g/t Au for 2,030,000oz.
 This is an increase in contained ounces from the previously published resource.
-It incorporates the results of a highly successful 142-hole 11,765 m extensional and in-fill drilling campaign completed within the model area after the last Mineral Resource upgrade, which was published in early
+It incorporates the results of a highly successful 38-hole 8,780 m extensional and in-fill drilling phase (Figure 3) completed within the model area after the last Mineral Resource upgrade which was published in early June 2023.